Airline electronics ban: What you need to know

 Isn't it dangerous to put electronic devices in checked baggage?

-Safety experts and regulators have long warned that batteries shipped in bulk could constitute a fire risk that ultimately could bring down an aircraft.
+Safety experts and regulators have long warned that batteries shipped in bulk could start a fire and even bring down a plane.
 The International Civil Aviation Organization advised global regulators last year to ban carrying bulk shipments of such batteries in the cargo holds of passenger jets.

 Related: Lithium-ion batteries banned as cargo on passenger planes